jbernst/Whole_Genome_Systematics_CVOS/MASTER_CVOS-WGS_Workflow.md

 # Assessing Tree Discordance with Concordance Factors

 We can check to see how many genes and sites agree with our ASTRAL species tree using concordance factors (gCF and sCF) in `iqtree2`.
 To do this, all we need is a directory containing our alignment files and a single file with all of our gene trees (not really genes, they are 10kb window trees).
 To make the gene tree file, just go into a directory with your *.treefile files from iqtree2 and use `cat *.treefile > {chrom}_UFBtree.tre`.
 You can use any reference tree for this, but since we used ASTRAL for our species tree, let's use that as the reference; I exported it as a newick tree from `FigTree` and called this file `cvos.all.astral_newick.tre`.
-The files for concordance factors are on Justin's local Mac (Aundrea's old computer): `/Users/a108594/Documents/CVOS_Phylogeny/Analyses/concordance_factors`.

 As of 2022, sCFs and gCFs can be run with maximum likelihood, as opposed to parismony in versions of iqtree <2.2.2.
 However, due to the size of our dataset, we will run with parsimony.
 To run both gCFs and sCFs (with 8 cores), I ran the code as follows (this shows an example with a tree file of gene trees from macrochromosome 4 and a directory called `ma4` with alignment files):